ericoporto/ags-manual-wiki/Game.md

 Gets the translated equivalent of the supplied string.
 You do not normally need to use this since the game translates most things for you.
-However, if you have used an InputBox or other form of user input, and want to compare the user\'s input to a particular string, it cannot be translated automatically.
+However, if you have used an InputBox or other form of user input, and want to compare the user's input to a particular string, it cannot be translated automatically.
 So, you can do this instead.

 Example: